LisaHJung/OTel-for-Beginners-JS/README.md

 Select the service "demo" then click on the "Find Traces" button (blue arrow).

-If you don't see the service name "demo", try refreshing the Roll the Dice app page multiple times, verify that the OTel Collector is receiving telemetry by checking the OTel Collector logs (terminal running Docker), and then refreshing the Jaeger UI page.
+If you don't see the service name "demo", refresh the Roll the Dice app page a few times.
+Verify that the OpenTelemetry Collector is receiving telemetry by checking its logs (terminal running Docker), then refresh the Jaeger UI page again.

 3. Click on one of the traces (orange box)
 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/cf2e0018-c332-4c92-9ebf-9e88f86d8f6b" />